junxit/us-congress-bills-115/metadata.md

 - 2018-07-16 — Introduced in House
 - 2018-07-16 — Introduced in House
 - 2018-07-16 — Referred to the House Committee on Armed Services.
+- 2018-07-17 — Considered under suspension of the rules. (consideration: CR H6285-6289)
+- 2018-07-17 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+995.
+- 2018-07-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-07-17 — Ms. Cheney moved to suspend the rules and agree to the resolution.
+- 2018-07-17 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H6285)
+- 2018-07-17 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H6285)